alexbondar92/SoftwareDesignCourse/base/README.md

 ### Difficulties
-Please list any technological difficulties you had while working on this assignment, especially with the tools used: Kotlin, JUnit, MockK, and Gradle.
+Please list any technological difficulties you had while working on this assignment, especially with the tools used: Kotlin, JUnit, MockK, Gradle, and Guice.

 ### Feedback
 Put any feedback you may have for this assignment here.
 This **will** be read by the course staff,